-Figure 4: Average durations of unemployment, by distance to language border estimate the corresponding difference directly at the language border (column 5).
-This estimate may be biased if the relationship between unemployment duration and distance to language border is misspecified.
+Figure 5: Average durations of unemployment, by distance to language border border is misspecified.
 Addressing this important issue, we therefore report estimates of model (3) that only use information from three bilingual German/French cantons (Fribourg / Valais / Berne).
 Findings in column (6) show that the language border difference in unemployment duration remains at a level of 6 weeks.
 Row 2 in Table 3 also presents estimates for log unemployment duration which should be less affected by outliers.
 Results indicate that log unemployment duration increases by .19 points using information on all Switzerland or by .21 points using bilingual cantons.
 These estimates translate into changes of unemployment duration that are of similar order of magnitude as the duration estimates.